Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Introduction

+{{We implement the above approach to evaluate entanglement entropy and we }}study its consequences in this example of dS$_2$/CFT$_1$, consistent with the relation between sine dilaton gravity (which recovers dS JT gravity in a particular limit) and the DSSYK model \cite{Blommaert:2024whf,Blommaert:2024ymv,Cui:2025sgy,Blommaert:2025eps,Blommaert:2025rgw}.
+This leads to consistent expressions with other parts in the literature, and it generalizes them for arbitrary states in the chord Hilbert space.
 We interpret these expressions in terms of the dual bulk theory providing evidence for sine dilaton gravity \cite{Blommaert:2024ymv}, which is not an input in our calculations.
-In the bulk picture, our evaluation corresponds to the holographic entanglement entropy between a bipartition in the bulk/the boundary due to the particle insertion (see Fig.~\ref{fig:bulk_picture}).
+In the bulk picture, our evaluation corresponds to the holographic entanglement entropy {where the entangling surfaces are located at $\mathcal{I}^\pm$}.
 The result indeed has the same structure as the generalized horizon entropy (i.e.~the quantum corrected Hubeny-Ragamani-Takayanagi \cite{Hubeny:2007xt,Faulkner:2013ana,Engelhardt:2014gca} formula) expected for a holographic bulk geometry dual to the DSSYK model.
-As we show, it also acquires a statistical interpretation once we derive its semiclassical limit in the Hartle-Hawking (HH) state \cite{hartle:1983ai}.
-The bulk to boundary map \cite{Lin:2022rbf} gives evidence that this can be interpreted as the factorization formula in the bulk Hilbert space dual of the DSSYK conjectured in \cite{Belaey:2025ijg}, where the edge mode contribution is manifest.
-We also provide independent evidence that the bulk/boundary map holds from our analysis of entanglement entropy in Sec.~\ref{ssec:higher dimensions}.
-In our case of interest, the entangling surface (where edge modes are located) are points in the asymptotic boundary in Fig.~\ref{fig:bulk_picture} with respect to which dressed observables acting on the factorized Hilbert spaces are defined.
-Thus, by defining the factorization map in a relational way (relative to the particle insertion and the bulk's asymptotic boundary, which are connected to the edge modes) one builds a gauge-invariant description of entanglement entropy in the bulk Hilbert space.
+As we show in Sec.~\ref{ssec:examples entropy}, it also acquires a statistical interpretation once we derive its semiclassical limit in the Hartle-Hawking (HH) state \cite{hartle:1983ai}.